CosmosDB/labs/technical_deep_dive/01-getting_started.md

 ### Create Azure Cosmos DB Assets

-*You will now create an Azure Cosmos DB account to use in the labs.*
+*You will now create an Azure Cosmos DB account to use in the remaining labs.*

 1. In a new window, sign in to the **Azure Portal** (<http://portal.azure.com>).